The Air Ring

-- The film’s thickness variation is corrected by the automatic adjustment of the air flow through the air ring’s vanes.
+- Film thickness variation is corrected by the automatic adjustment of the air flow through the air ring’s vanes.

-- The overall air flow and thus the air ring’s optimum cooling capacity is preserved regardless of the adjustments.
+- Air flow and air ring’s optimum cooling capacity is preserved regardless of the adjustments.

-- The Very High Resolution of the control is assured by the multitude of control zones that can be moved to any “in” or “out” position within each vane.
+- High resolution of the control is assured by the multitude of control zones that can be moved to any “in” or “out” position within each vane.